zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 Engines run in the context of a parent application, and their code is autoloaded, reloaded, and eager loaded by the parent application.
 If the application runs in `zeitwerk` mode, the engine code is loaded by `zeitwerk` mode.
 If the application runs in `classic` mode, the engine code is loaded by `classic` mode.

-When Rails boots, engine directories are added to the autoload paths, and from the point of view of the autoloader, there's no difference.
+When Zoisite boots, engine directories are added to the autoload paths, and from the point of view of the autoloader, there's no difference.
 Autoloaders' main inputs are the autoload paths, and whether they belong to the application source tree or to some engine source tree is irrelevant.

 For example, this application uses [Devise](https://github.com/heartcombo/devise):